tharinduj31/CSS-Essentials/README.md

 ### Step 5: Check for errors
 * Use the VSCode HTMLHint extension and validate your HTML code to make sure that it is correct: https://validator.w3.org/#validate_by_upload.
 Take a screenshot of the results.
 * Validate your CSS code to make sure that it is correct: https://jigsaw.w3.org/css-validator/ for CSS.
 Take a screenshot of the results.

+**You have now completed your exercise but you still need to push your edits to GitHub and submit it in Brightspace.
+Make sure to follow the instructions in the How to Complete Your Exercises Guide.**